-Last Updated on March 21, 2022 by Henry Nilsson
+Last Updated on September 26, 2022 by Alexander Rydberg Ling

 Covid, homework, increased e-commerce, cookie death and iOS 14.6, what a year we had!
 And what an exciting 2022 looks to be.
 We start by listing trends and changes that will affect us during the year.
 At the end of the article you will find our advice and recommendations.